wyliodrinstudio/WyliodrinSTUDIO/docs/source/emulators/qemu.rst

 Connect to the emulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the emulator completely loaded, you will be asked to input the default username and password, which are: *pi* / *raspberry*.
-After that, you will have to start the ssh session by typing: *sudo systemctl ssh start*
+After that, you will have to start the ssh session by typing: *sudo systemctl start ssh *

 .. image:: images/qemu/rpi_connect.png
 	:align: center